Yes You CAN Donate Your 2010 RMD to Charity!

 Since this bill was passed so late in the year, you may have already taken your 2010 RMD and written a check to your favorite charity.
 You can still deduct your donation on Schedule A: Itemized Deductions (if you itemize your deductions).
 However, please note that you can’t do both.
 If you do a direct transfer to a charity from your IRA you will exclude the distribution from your income; if you write a check to a charity you will deduct it on Schedule A.

 Thanks to Kay Bell at Bankrate.com for the update on RMD charitable donations in “How the New Tax Law Affects Your 2010 Taxes”.

-Kristine McKinley is a fee-only financial planner located in Lee’s Summit, Missouri.
+Kristine McKinley is a fee only financial planner in Kansas City, Missouri.
 Kristine provides retirement planning, tax preparation and planning, investment reviews and comprehensive financial planning on a fee-only, as needed basis.
 To schedule your complimentary introduction meeting, please contact Kristine at firstname.lastname@example.org.